Materials Faculty

 The Sambur group synthesizes nanomaterials and develops imaging techniques to correlate chemical and structural properties with function/performance.

-Chris Snow / Associate Professor of Chemical and Biological Engineering
+Chris Snow / Professor of Chemical and Biological Engineering

 Phone: (970) 491-5276